nasserkhawja/Cybersecurity/README.md

 JSON Results Files: Each phase of the penetration test saves its output to a separate JSON file.
 This approach makes it easy to parse and include in the final report.

 HTML Formatting: The report is structured using HTML, with basic styling for readability.
-The use of <pre> tags ensures that the JSON data is displayed in a readable format.
+The use of tags ensures that the JSON data is displayed in a readable format.

 Improved Error Handling and Output Management: Each function checks for successful execution and captures both stdout and stderr to provide detailed output in the report.